juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Limit position on stocks that can be halted
 - Need to plan out entry and exit before entering a trade
 - At least 1:2 profit loss risk ratio
+- Keep historical data of trades
+- Write down the type of setup, time, symbol, price, entry, exit, gain/loss, notes to self

-*Keep historical data of(Analyse based on the strategy, the profits or losses, or the time of day):*
+- Analyse based on the strategy, the profits or losses, or the time of day
-- Type of setup
-- Time
-- Symbol
-- Price
-- Entry
-- Exit
-- Amount made/amount lost
-- Notes

 - Set a per-trade loss and a daily loss.
 Set to 25% of target profit.
 - Shouldn't have 1 trade that weights more than many trades combined.
 - Can adjust risk based on time of day